 Vice President Chien-Jen Chen

 Prof. Chien-Jen Chen got his Sc.D. in epidemiology from the Johns Hopkins University in 1982, and became a professor of National Taiwan University in 1986.
 Prof. Chen was appointed as the Director of Graduate Institute of Public Health (1993-1994), Director of Graduate Institute of Epidemiology (1994-1997), and Dean of College of Public Health (1999-2002) in the National Taiwan University.
-He received Outstanding Teaching Award (1992) from Ministry of Education in Taiwan.
+He is a distinguished research fellow of Genomics Research (2006 till now) and a Vice President (2011 till now) of Academia Sinica.

-Prof. Chen has served in several government positions including the Director General of Division of Life Sciences (1997-1999), Deputy Minister (2002-2003), and Minister of National Science Council (2006-2008), and the Minister of Department of Health (2003-2005).
+Prof. Chen has served in several government positions including the Director General of Division of Life Sciences (1997-1999) and Deputy Minister (2002-2003) of National Science Council, Minister of Department of Health (2003-2005), and Minister of National Science Council (2006-2008).
 After his outstanding leadership to control the outbreak of severe acute respiratory syndrome successfully in 2003, he has made fundamental reforms of the organization of Department of Health and Center for Disease Control, the Medical Care System for Infectious Diseases and the Act of Infectious Disease Control in Taiwan.
 Under his significant leadership to promote scientific research and technology development in Taiwan, he has successfully made the reform of National Science Council and the promotion of international R&D collaboration.
 He has won widespread praise as a successful academic administrator and government leader.
-He received the Health Medal from Department of Health (2005), the Achievement Medal from Executive Yuan (2005) and the Science Professional Medal from national Science Council (2012) in Taiwan, as well as the Officier dans líŽOrdre des Palmes Academiques from the Ministry of Education (2009) in France.
+He received the Health Medal from Department of Health (2005), the Achievement Medal from Executive Yuan (2005) and the Science Professional Medal from National Science Council (2012) in Taiwan, the Officier dans líŽOrdre des Palmes Academiques from the Ministry of Education, France (2009), and the Knight of Pontifical Equestrian Order of St. Gregory the Great, Vatican (2013).(Last updated: September 23, 2013)